 3. Build a realistic sales forecast

-To predict trends and estimated demands on the market, there are several ways you can do.
+There are several ways you can forecast market trends and customer demands.
 For example, you can check Amazon’s Best Sellers section to get the latest update on popular items.
 But for more details about the estimated average sales of the particular item, you will need a real-time product research tool like BigTracker Chrome Extension to help you instantly view insight and make decisions about what to stock.

 4. Know the inventory turnover rate